automl/neps/docs/run_pipeline.md

 # The run_pipeline Function

+## Introduction

 The `run_pipeline` function is crucial for NePS.
 It encapsulates the objective function to be minimized, which could range from a regular equation to a full training and evaluation pipeline for a neural network.

 This function receives the configuration to be utilized from the parameters defined in the search space.
 Consequently, it executes the same set of instructions or equations based on the provided configuration to minimize the objective function.

 We will show some basic usages and some functionalites this function would require for successful implementation.

-## General Implementation
+## Types of Returns

+### 1. Single Value

-Assuming the `pipeline_space` was already created (see [here](https://automl.github.io/neps/latest/pipeline_space/) for details).
-The `run_pipeline` function will resemble the
+Assuming the `pipeline_space` was already created (have a look at [pipeline space](https://automl.github.io/neps/latest/pipeline_space/) for more details).
+A `run_pipeline` function with an objective of minimizing the loss will resemble the following:
-following:

 ```python
 def run_pipeline(